-For the past five years, the Sunshine Coast has outpaced population growth for Queensland and is expected to continue to increase into the future.
+The Sunshine Coast has been the second largest contributor of population growth (9.4%) in Qld over the past 20 years.
 The Sunshine Coast is projected to have a population of 500,000 by 2031.
-(Source OESR, 2011k).
+(Source: idcommunity).

 The Sunshine Coast is a unique region known for its coastal beaches and its diverse geological and topographical features.
 It has many coastal and rural communities, each offering a distinct lifestyle.
 Within these communities there are many diverse small businesses that combined contributes greater than 50% of all employment in the Region.

 The Region contributed $20.9B Gross Regional Product (GRP) in 2020 (Source: RDA) and provides 144,819 local jobs with 160,299 residents employed (Source NEIR 2020)